Substra/substra-documentation/docs/source/documentation/concepts.rst

 Compute plan execution
 -----------------------

-Read this paragraph to understand what happens during the compute plan execution and understand what can be done to improve the execution time.
+Read this paragraph to understand what happens during the compute plan execution and what can be done to improve the execution time.

 Once a compute plan is submitted to the platform, its tasks are scheduled to be executed on each organisation.

-On each organisation, Substra fetches the assets needed for the first task, builds the Docker image of the algo and creates a container with the relevant assets mounted in a volume attached to the task.
-The task executes and Substra saves its outputs to be reused by other tasks.
+On each organisation, Substra fetches the assets needed for the first task, builds the Docker image of the algo and creates a container with the relevant assets.
+The task executes and Substra saves its outputs.
 Afterwards, every task **from the same compute plan** that uses the same algo is executed in the same Docker container.

-At the end of the compute plan, transient task outputs are deleted

 Asset preparation
 ^^^^^^^^^^^^^^^^^^

-The first step of the task execution is to download the necessary assets.
+The first step of the task execution is to fetch the necessary assets.
-These include the inputs eg the algo or opener files, the output of other tasks (input artifacts of the task) and data samples.
+These include the inputs (e.g. the algo or opener files), the output of other tasks (input artifacts of the task) and data samples.

-The assets, data samples excepted, come from the file systems of the organisations.
-If they are stored on other organisations, they are downloaded using HTTPS connections.
+The assets, data samples excluded, come from the file systems of the organisations.
+If they are stored on other organisations, they are downloaded over HTTPS connections.
 Example: an algo submitted on another organisation

 The data samples are stored on the organisation, in a storage solution (MiniO).
-They are downloaded for the task, which may take a long time if the dataset is large.
+They are downloaded for the task, this may take a long time if the dataset is large.
-Example: downloading 100Gb takes around 15 minutes (depending on the deployment configuration)
+Example: depending on the deployment configuration, downloading hundreds of gigabytes may take a few hours.

 Since this step can be quite long, there is a cache system: on a given organization, all the downloaded files (assets and data samples) are saved on disk.
 So when another tasks reuses the same assets there is no need to download them again.
 One the cache is full, all its contents are deleted.

 Docker image build
 ^^^^^^^^^^^^^^^^^^^